caesarakalaeii/dc-bot/README.md

 - `!toggle_test_prompt`: Toggles usage of a test prompt.
 - `!get_init_prompt`: Returns the initial prompt of this conversation.
 - `!command_help`: Returns all available commands.
-- `!disable_commands passwort`: Disables all commands until restart (password required).
+- `!disable_commands password`: Disables all commands until restart (password required).
 - `!del_specific "user"`: Deletes the conversation log of a specific user from memory.
 - `!shutdown`: Shuts down the bot.
 - `!save_all`: Saves all ongoing conversations.